These are the best Nintendo Switch Black Friday deals I’ve ever seen

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-I’ve never seen Nintendo Switch Black Friday deals so good and I’ve been hunting down offers for seven years
+These are the best Nintendo Switch Black Friday deals I’ve ever seen

-If you’re looking to snap up a cut-price Nintendo Switch, these are the Black Friday deals I recommend
+I’ve been hunting down Nintendo Switch offers for seven years – and they’ve never been so good

 Your support helps us to tell the story